Skip to main content

 The Brain-NO Connection

-The brain requires approximately 20 percent of the bodys total oxygen supply despite accounting for only 2 percent of body weight.
+The brain requires approximately 20 percent of the body's total oxygen supply despite accounting for only 2 percent of body weight.
 This high metabolic demand is met through cerebral blood flow, which is tightly regulated by nitric oxide-mediated vasodilation.

 Cerebral Blood Flow and Exercise

-During exercise, the brains oxygen demand increases significantly.
+During exercise, the brain's oxygen demand increases significantly.
 Working muscles compete for blood flow, and NO-mediated vasodilation is the mechanism that ensures the brain receives adequate perfusion.
 When eNOS is compromised by age, this regulatory mechanism becomes less efficient.

 Dietary nitrate supplementation has been shown in clinical studies to increase cerebral blood flow, particularly to the prefrontal cortex.
 This region of the brain is critical for executive function (decision-making, impulse control, task switching) and is among the first areas to show age-related decline.